Bira/octopus-carnival/_drafts/wir-neverwinter-hotenow.md

 ## The River Of Flame

 Deep underground, beneath the territory of the fire cultists, there is a river of liquid flame.
-This isn't poetic language: it's not magma, it's literal liquid fire.
-It follows a winding subterranean path, and the important thing for player characters is that it passes by a tunnel that leads directly to Gauntlgrym.
+This isn't poetic language or a metaphor for magma, but a literal description.
+The river follows a winding subterranean path, and the important thing for player characters is that it passes by a tunnel that leads directly to Gauntlgrym.

 PCs who know where to disembark could take some sort of fireproof boat or submersible through this river, and arrive at the lost city.
 Their main